theRAPTLab/gsgo/docs/01-architecture/02-state.md

 // imported by appcore/index.js

 const STATE = new StateGroupMgr('locales');

-STATE.InitializeState({
+// the transform should be overridden by a database load STATE.InitializeState({
   locales: [],      // key is named locales with value array
   localeNames: [],  // key is named localeNames with value array